AlreadyBored/nodejs-assignments/assignments/crud-api/assignment.md

 3. Requests to non-existing endpoints (e.g. `some-non/existing/resource`) should be handled (server should answer with `status code` **404** and corresponding human-friendly message)
 4. Errors on the server side that occur during the processing of a request should be handled and processed correctly (server should answer with `status code` **500** and corresponding human-friendly message)
 5. Value of `port` on which application is running should be stored in `.env` file

+- **Important:** The `.env` file itself should not be committed to the repository as it is considered a security bad practice.
+Please consider to add `.env` file in `.gitignore`.

+  - Instead, create and commit `.env.example` file that contains a list of required environment variables with reasonable default values
+  - Example of `.env.example` contents:

+    ```
+    PORT=4000
+    ```

 6. There should be 2 modes of running application (**development** and **production**):
     - The application is run in development mode using `nodemon` or `ts-node-dev` (there is a `npm` script `start:dev`)
     - The application is run in production mode (there is a `npm` script `start:prod` that starts the build process and then runs the bundled file)